Signature Bank Closure Deals Another Blow to Crypto Industry

 The prices of major digital assets climbed on Monday alongside a jump in US equity futures.
 American regulators have moved to protect depositors’ funds following the collapse of Silicon Valley Bank and set up a new financial backstop, shoring up investor sentiment.

-Bitcoin, the largest token, rose more than 3% and was trading at about $22,200 as of 7:58 a.m. in Singapore on Monday.
-Second-ranked Ether climbed over 2%.
+Bitcoin, the largest token, rose about 5% and was trading at $22,530 as of 9:46 a.m. in Singapore on Monday.
+Second-ranked Ether climbed over 3%.
 Smaller tokens like Solana and Avalanche were also higher.

 For crypto market prices: CRYP; for top crypto news: TOP CRYPTO.